awsdocs/amazon-s3-userguide/doc_source/example-walkthroughs-managing-access-example2.md

    region = us-east-1
    ```

-1. At the command prompt, enter the following AWS CLI command to verify Dave can now get an object list from the `examplebucket` owned by Account A\.
+1. At the command prompt, enter the following AWS CLI command to verify Dave can now get an object list from the `DOC-EXAMPLE-BUCKET` owned by Account A\.
 Note the command specifies the UserDave profile\.

    ```
-   aws s3 ls s3://examplebucket --profile UserDave
+   aws s3 ls s3://DOC-EXAMPLE-BUCKET --profile UserDave
    ```

    Dave does not have any other permissions\.
 So if he tries any other operation—for example, the following get bucket location—Amazon S3 returns permission denied\.

    ```
-   aws s3api get-bucket-location --bucket examplebucket --profile UserDave
+   aws s3api get-bucket-location --bucket DOC-EXAMPLE-BUCKET --profile UserDave
    ```

 **Test using AWS Tools for Windows PowerShell**